|

 Classification of Stances

-Stances can be divided into two types according to the way the knees are used in
+Stances can be divided into two types according to the way the knees are

 relation to the center of gravity.